Xyedo/jsarray-golang/README.md

 My Journey Learning Golang by Creating Port of Array.Prototype method from Javascript

-since Javascript array is a dynamic array with references type, we use slice type in golang slice is a dynamic array with a references types
+since Javascript array is a dynamic array with references to backed array, we use slice type in golang since slice is a dynamic array with a references types

 ## Available method